rutabagaist/deploying-ai/05_src/assignment_chat/readme.md

 The chatbot uses the following tools:
 1. (API)an open-meteo API that converts city names to latitude and longitude
 2. (API) another open-meteo endpoint that takes the lat/lon and returns temperature, wind speed and current visibility
-3. (WebSearch) duckduckgo web search tool
+3. (WebSearch) duckduckgo web search tool from the Langchain_community toolkit
 4. (ChromaDB Semantic Search) a semantic query that relies on a ChromaDB database I created from the CMU Book Summary Dataset (https://www.cs.cmu.edu/~dbamman/booksummaries.html)
     - to create the embeddings I used code that I've placed into embeddings_create.py